govau/content-guide/_punctuation-grammar/full-stops.md

 exclude_from_search: true
 ---

-Do not use full stops after after email addresses that end sentences as they may be misread.
+Do not use full stops after email addresses that end sentences as they may be misread.

 {% include guide_example.liquid title = "email address link at end of sentence" content= " You can email the department at [example@department.gov.au](#)" %}